-- To add a new Dynamics integration, go to “Teams” on Zenduty and click on the “Manage” button corresponding to the team you want to add the integration to.
+- To add a new Dynamics integration, go to Teams on Zenduty and click on the team you want to add the integration to.

-- Next, go to “Services” and click on the “Manage” button corresponding to the relevant Service.
+- Next, go to Services and click on the relevant Service.

-- Go to “Configure” under your integrations and copy the webhooks URL generated.
+- Go to Configure under your Integrations and copy the Webhook URL generated.